JohnPetere/Burley-Maids/README.md

  - [SweetAlert](https://www.npmjs.com/package/sweetalert2)
 ## Bugs/difficulties

 ### Problem
+> Burley-maids logo doesn't load clearly every time, probably because the svg is too complex, I could probably change it to a png instead

+### Problem
 > The custom 404 page has an error as follows.
 Was working, but I changed it the main element in the not-found.js folder.
 Was initially loading, but after tryiing to style I got a Server error.
 I'm goonna try and finish the form stuff first :D